NEXT TEAR

 When applications open, all materials must be uploaded using the official application template.
 Submissions outside this format cannot be considered.

-TEAR is open to painters working directly with physical materials.
+TEAR is open to PAINTERS only and for those working directly with physical materials.
+This is not for painters who work with digital technologies.

 Applicants must: